 If payroll taxes are not paid for a domestic worker you hire on your own, and if they are considered by the government to be your employee, then your homeowner’s insurance policy will not protect you if your worker gets injured on your property, or causes property damage, or commits theft.

 Relying on Referral Problems

 Families often hire a domestic worker based on a friend’s recommendation.
 Maybe it was their friend’s housekeeper that made the recommendation.
-Because the family trusts their friend they decide not to get a background check.
-Then, their friend’s referral steals from the family and a later background check reveals their friend’s referral has a history of theft.
+Because the family trusts their friend, and they decide not to get a background check.
+Then, their friend’s referral steals from the family, and a later background check reveals their friend’s referral has a history of theft.

 Social Media Problems

 Many families use social media to find their domestic worker.
 They may inadvertently let someone follow them on a social media site like LinkedIn or Facebook.
 That follower then sees who else is following that individual, and then provides a fictitious reference letter from one of the other followers that say she is a great housekeeper.

 We Eliminate Your Risks of Hiring Your Own Workers

 - We pay the housekeeper we refer you and you pay us.
 You do not control their pay rate.

 - The Housekeeper we refer posts their available schedule online and you select the time that’s best for you.